Extreme Cold

 Nova Scotia Power is in the midst of delivering one of the most ambitious clean energy transitions in Canada.
 In 2005, just 9% of Nova Scotia Power’s electricity came from renewables; today, this has more than quadrupled to 43% and we’re working toward meeting the Nova Scotia government’s target of 80% renewables by the end of 2030.
-Since 2005, we have reduced our use of coal by 61% and are on our way to meeting the requirement of being completely off coal by 2030.
+Since 2005, we have reduced our use of coal by over 60% and are on our way to meeting the requirement of being completely off coal by 2030.

 Nova Scotia Power’s large investments in wind, hydro, and transmission projects have resulted in significant clean energy progress.
 Currently, Nova Scotia Power has approximately 600 MW of wind online, and hydroelectricity from Muskrat Falls began flowing across the Link to Nova Scotia in 2021.
 Access to this significant source of clean energy will be an important contributor to achieving our Climate Commitment goals and will support Nova Scotia Power in meeting its target of 80% renewable energy by 2030.